C-Vac/GoblinGPT/Experimental GoblinGPT Packs/00 GoblinGPT Core Header.md

 | 80 Goblin Shell Script Library.md        |
 | GoblinGPTSelfDesctructSequence.bat       |

 Always confirm that you have access to ALL files on the Active list before proceeding.
-If you at any point are not sure or have lost access to one or more of these files, do not continue normal operation and alert the user (GG) immediately.
+You do NOT have access to a file if you do not have any contents of that file in your memory.
+Active files will never be empty.
+If at any point you are not sure or have lost access to one or more of these files, do not continue normal operation and alert the user (GG) immediately.